wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 Here is a hands-on tutorial about how to install and use Hashicorp's <a target="_blank" href="https://www.vaultproject.io">Vault (vaultproject.io)</a> to securely access secret keys and Hashicorp <strong>Consul</strong> to store key/value pairs.
 Installation is from scratch on a cloud environment using Docker and docker-compose.

+Vault provides "Encryption as a Service" to an enterprise in order to centralize secrets across the organization.
+Making secret handling easy (automated) enables replacement of long-lived secrets with dynamically generated asymetric X.509 certificates that have a controlled lease period.

-The unique contribution of this article is an attempt to provide a deep yet concise approach, done by using automation which are then explained.
+The unique contribution of this article is to provide a deep yet concise approach, done by using automation which are then explained.
 This course assumes participants bring a Mac or Windows laptop and have prior experience with Linux CLI commands.

 PROTIP: Where we want to end up is having the system handle secrets.